imos-sahab/MySQL-Database/README.md

 # MySQL-Database

+Run a Replicated Stateful Application
+This page shows how to run a replicated stateful application using a StatefulSet.
+This application is a replicated MySQL database.
+The example topology has a single primary server and multiple replicas, using asynchronous row-based replication.

+Note: This is not a production configuration.
+MySQL settings remain on insecure defaults to keep the focus on general patterns for running stateful applications in Kubernetes.
+Before you begin
+You need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
+It is recommended to run this tutorial on a cluster with at least two nodes that are not acting as control plane hosts.
+If you do not already have a cluster, you can create one by using minikube or you can use one of these Kubernetes playgrounds:

+Killercoda
+Play with Kubernetes
+You need to either have a dynamic PersistentVolume provisioner with a default StorageClass, or statically provision PersistentVolumes yourself to satisfy the PersistentVolumeClaims used here.

+This tutorial assumes you are familiar with PersistentVolumes and StatefulSets, as well as other core concepts like Pods, Services, and ConfigMaps.
+Some familiarity with MySQL helps, but this tutorial aims to present general patterns that should be useful for other systems.
+You are using the default namespace or another namespace that does not contain any conflicting objects.
+Objectives
+Deploy a replicated MySQL topology with a StatefulSet.
+Send MySQL client traffic.
+Observe resistance to downtime.
+Scale the StatefulSet up and down.
 Deploy MySQL
 The example MySQL deployment consists of a ConfigMap, two Services, and a StatefulSet.

 Create a ConfigMap
 Create the ConfigMap from the following YAML configuration file:

 apiVersion: v1
 kind: ConfigMap